complete-dope/complete-dope.github.io/_posts/2025-01-18-Build-a-VS-code-extension.md

 ```html
 In the script tag , you just have to mention <script id='dist/main.js'/> !!
 That is the compiled main.js file
 ```

+All the files get compiled to JS , even css all gets compiled to JS and then created in a single file in the dist folder , and in HTML you just have to refer to a single div in which you add the <script src="bundle.js">

+That's it ...
+This is how you use react in a webview in a vsc extension

 ## Extension.js
 Tree views != Webview , they are both seperate things